 Certain products are comprised of components, such as drug components and device components, which would normally be subject to different regulatory frameworks by the FDA and frequently regulated by different centers at the FDA.
 These products are known as combination products.
 Under the FDCA, the FDA is charged with assigning a center with primary jurisdiction, or a lead center, for review of a combination product.
 The determination of which center will be the lead center is based on the "primary mode of action" of the combination product.
 Thus, if the primary mode of action of a drug-device combination product is attributable to the drug product, the FDA center responsible for premarket review of the drug product would have primary jurisdiction for the combination product.
-The FDA has also established the Office of Combination Products to address issues surrounding combination product issues for agency reviewers and industry.
+The FDA has also established the Office of Combination Products to address issues surrounding combination products and provide more certainty to the regulatory review process.
+That office serves as a focal point for combination product issues for agency reviewers and industry.
 It is also responsible for developing guidance and regulations to clarify the regulation of combination products, and for assignment of the FDA center that has primary jurisdiction for review of combination products where the jurisdiction is unclear or in dispute.